Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Again, the `flag_buffer` is some arbitrary size.
 In order to solve this challenge, we have to leverage Remaindering.

-### Leveraging the Unsorted bin
+### Leveraging the Unsorted bin / cache

 Memory managers handle splitting large memory blocks from the "top chunk" (the largest free block) to satisfy smaller allocation requests, creating a smaller "remainder" block that stays available in the heap.

-This only happens if the Unsorted bin is used instead of Tcache to allocated memory.
+This only happens if the Unsorted bin / cache is used instead of Tcache to allocated memory.
 For that we have to allocate a chunk of size greater than 1032 bytes, as Tcache only handles memory allocation upto 1032 bytes.

+Currently, the `ptmalloc` caching design is (in order of use):
+- 64 singly-linked tcache bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)
+- 10 singly-linked "fast" bins for allocations of size up to 160 bytes
+- 1 doubly-linked "unsorted" bin to quickly stash free()d chunks that don't fit into tcache or fastbins
+- 62 doubly-linked "small" bins for allocations up to 512 bytes
+- 63 doubly-linked "large" bins (anything over 512 bytes) that contain different-sized chunks

 So, if we allocate a large enough space, then free it, and then call the `read_flag` command, we would not have to worry about the size of `flag_buffer` because it will be split and used from our large buffer allocation.